Charaf-Z/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles  &rarr; A script to display current directory contents in a long format.
 4-listmorefiles  &rarr;  A script to display current directory contents, including hidden files (starting with .).
 Use the long format.
 5-listfilesdigitonly  &rarr; A Script to display current directory contents.
+6-firstdirectory  &rarr;  A script to create a directory named my_firs_directory inside the /tem directory.